ardriveapp/turbo-sdk/README.md

   const countries = await turbo.getSupportedCountries();
   ```

-- `getFiatToAR()` - Returns the current raw fiat to AR conversion rate for a specific currency as reported by third-party pricing oracles
+- `getFiatToAR()` - Returns the current raw fiat to AR conversion rate for a specific currency as reported by third-party pricing oracles.

   ```typescript
   const fiatToAR = await turbo.getFiatToAR({ currency: 'USD' });
   ```

-- `getFiatRates()` - Returns the current fiat rates for 1 GiB of data for supported currencies
+- `getFiatRates()` - Returns the current fiat rates for 1 GiB of data for supported currencies, including all top-up adjustments and fees.

   ```typescript
   const rates = await turbo.getFiatRates();
   ```

-- `getWincForFiat({ amount, currency })` - Returns the current conversion rate for Winston Credits for the provided fiat currency and amount.
+- `getWincForFiat({ amount, currency })` - Returns the current conversion rate for Winston Credits for the provided fiat currency and amount, including all top-up adjustments and fees.

   ```typescript
   const winc = await turbo.getWincForFiat({ amount: 100, currency: 'USD' });
   ```

-- `getUploadCosts({ bytes })` - Returns the estimated cost in Winston Credits for the provided file sizes.
+- `getUploadCosts({ bytes })` - Returns the estimated cost in Winston Credits for the provided file sizes, including all upload adjustments and fees.

   ```typescript
   const costs = await turbo.getUploadCosts({ bytes: [1000, 2000] });
   ```

 - `uploadSignedDataItem({ dataItemStreamFactory, signal })` - Uploads a signed data item.
 The provided dataItemStreamFactory should produce a NEW signed data item stream each time is it invoked.

   ```typescript
   const uploadResponse = await turbo.uploadSignedDataItem({
     dataItemStreamFactory: myStreamFactory,